 Let’s breakdown the definition even more:

 Asset by definition is something we own and have rights to use.
 Example, a house is a physical asset.
 A digital asset is something which exist digitally on a computer.
 A good example will be your last vacation pics.
-Those are owned by you and are your digital asset.
+These are your digital assets.

 Medium of exchange is something which can be used to trade.
 Example, the money in your wallet is a medium of exchange.
 You can exchange it to get a burger, a car ride or even the house which turns into asset later.

 Cryptography in pure layman terms is study of hiding information.
-A good example will be finding a way to securing your facebook password.
-Cryptography will be utilized in finding the best possible way to hide the password from people wanting to hack it.
+A good example will be finding a way to securing or hiding your facebook password.

 Now when we talk about a digital asset – think of your vacation photos.
 I can create copies of them by simply doing copy and paste.
-This means a digital asset potentially can be generated as and when we want – simple copy and paste.
-Cryptocurrenies ensure additional coin cannot be created on a whim.
+Here cryptography is used control the “copies”.

-So in total, it is something which is cryptographically secured and can act like money or currency.
+So these currencies are cryptographically secured and act like currency.
 Hence, the moniker “cryptocurrency”.

-What types of Cryptocurrencies and blockchains are there?
+What types of Cryptocurrencies and blockchains are available?

 By last estimate there were over 840 different coins.
 Some of them defunct while others with negligible value.
 If you talk to someone who is into the cryptocurrency scene, they will tell you there are two major currencies:

-- Ethereum – As years passed by people found blockchain could go beyond it’s original intended purposes.
+- Ethereum – As years passed, people found blockchain could go beyond it’s original purpose.
 It lead to coins like Storj – decentralised storage using blockchain etc. Each of the coins catered to a single purpose.
-Ethereum was introduced back in 2015 to make it easier for people to utilize blockchain technology for whatever purpose they saw fit using “smart contracts”.
+Vitalik Buterin released Ethereum in 2015.
+It made it easier for people to utilize blockchain technology for whatever purpose they saw fit using “smart contracts”.